ksator/junos_monitoring_with_a_TIG_stack/README.md

 ## Telegraf

-telegraf is an open source collector written in GO.
+Telegraf is an open source collector written in GO.
 Telegraf collects data and writes them into a database.
 It is plugin-driven (it has input plugins, output plugins, ...)

 The file [telegraf.conf](telegraf.conf) is a telegraf configuration file.
 It uses the telegraf `jti_openconfig_telemetry` input plugin (grpc client to collect telemetry on junos devices) and `influxbd` output plugin (database to store the data collected)